himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 ## System Specific Load Files

-I finally moved all my work-specific emacs configuration (setting up Allego Common Lisp, defining some helper functions... and anything with a Windows pathname) a `emacs-work.el` file.
+Finally, I moved all my work-specific emacs configuration (setting up Allego Common Lisp, defining some helper functions... and anything Windows specific) into it's own `emacs-work.el` file.
 With that in it's own seperate file, I just needed to `load` it from my main `.emacs` configuration.
 The only issue with that, is I only want it to load on my *work computer*.
 So, I wrapped it with a nice little handler: